NotePlan/plugins/GithubFlow.md

 ## Keeping Your Fork Up to Date

-While this isn't an absolutely necessary step, if you plan on doing anything more than just a tiny quick fix, you'll want to make sure you keep your fork up to date by tracking the original "upstream" repo that you forked.
+Over time, you'll want to make sure you keep your fork up to date by tracking the original "upstream" repo that you forked.
 To do this, you'll need to add a remote:

 ```shell
 # Change directory so you're in the local working copy of the plugins